Romanization of Georgian

 Romanization of Georgian is the process of transliterating the Georgian language from the Georgian script into the Latin script.

 Georgian national system of romanization

 This system, adopted in February 2002 by the State Department of Geodesy and Cartography of Georgia and the Institute of Linguistics, Georgian National Academy of Sciences, establishes a transliteration system of the Georgian letters into Latin letters.
 The system was already in use, since 1998, on driving licenses.
-It is also used by BGN and PCGN since 2009, as well as in Google translate.
+It is also used by BGN and PCGN since 2009, as well as in Google Translate.

 Unofficial system of romanization

 Despite its popularity this system sometimes leads to ambiguity.
-The system is mostly used in social networks, forums, chat rooms, etc. The system is greatly influenced by the common case-sensitive Georgian keyboard layout that ties each key to each letter in the alphabet (seven of them: T, W, R, S, J, Z, C with the help of the shift key to make another letter).
+The system is mostly used in social networks, forums, chat rooms, etc. The system is greatly influenced by the common QWERTY-derived Georgian keyboard layout that ties each key to each letter in the alphabet (seven of them: T, W, R, S, J, Z, C with the help of the shift key to make another letter).